 If your school requires an evaluation of your performance, please provide the form to the Clinical Department you are presenting to.

 Prior to completing your elective, you will be expected to complete an online teaching evaluation to evaluate your experience here.
 This information is very important as it provides us with critical information about our elective rotations.

 If you have any questions about the use of evaluations, please ask.

-Please note that the Elective office does not complete any type of

-    evaluation form, evaluations must come from the clinical area you are
+Please note that the Elective office does not complete any type of evaluation form, evaluations must come from the clinical area you are rotating with.

-    rotating with.

-    If you are attending medical school in an English-speaking country, you

-    may submit a statement to that effect.
-English speaking countries are

-    predominantly English-speaking countries and include regions such as

-    Canada, Ireland, UK, Off shore Caribbean, and South Africa, for

-    instance.
-Additionally, you may be eligible for a TOEFL waiver if you

-    have attended secondary school or university in the US, Canada, or

-    another predominantly English-speaking country and must submit your

-    school transcript and include this information on your CV, or a Letter

-    of Recommendation from a former U.S. clinical elective addressing your

-    English proficiency.
-If your medical school is not located in a

-    predominant English-speaking country, we will not accept an official

-    letter from your Dean stating that your school is conducted in English.
+If you are attending medical school in an English-speaking country, you may submit a statement to that effect.
+English speaking countries are predominantly English-speaking countries and include regions such as Canada, Ireland, UK, Off shore Caribbean, and South Africa, for instance.
+Additionally, you may be eligible for a TOEFL waiver if you have attended secondary school or university in the US, Canada, or another predominantly English-speaking country and must submit your school transcript and include this information on your CV.
+If your medical school is not located in a predominant English-speaking country, we will not accept an official letter from your Dean stating that your school is conducted in English.
 Please do not request a waiver without meeting the above criteria.

-    However, TOEFL scores may also be required by Cleveland Clinic for any

-    applicant at the elective office's discretion.
+However, TOEFL scores may also be required by Cleveland Clinic for any applicant at the elective office's discretion.

 Domestic Visiting Students: We accept Fair Credit Reporting Act (FCRA) compliant National Criminal Database Search or The Ohio Attorney General’s Bureau of Criminal Investigation (BCI) and FBI reports.